gauravchakrabarty/gauravchakrabarty.github.io/index.md

 ####  Feature Extraction and Classified Mapping in a specific Urban Area of KMC (Kolkata Municipal Corporation) using Geospatial techniques.

 #### <i> Computer-Aided Design Centre, Jadavpur University, Kolkata, West Bengal, India.
 (Aug 2018-Jan 2019) </i>

+The major objective of this project is to extract, classify, and map vegetation and urban features from ward number 19 and 20 of Kolkata Municipal Corporation (KMC) urban area.
+After extraction of the features, the outcomes are statistically analyzed and the results are compared ward-wise.

+For the same high resolution rectified, satellite data is used to generate a False Natural Color Composite (FNCC) image and is then fused with PAN data.
+This fused image is used to vectorize ward boundaries and roads.
+The multispectral data is classified twice.
+In the first case, NDVI of the multispectral data is generated and then it is reclassified.
+This is used to extract the vegetation canopy.
+In the next case, the multispectral data is used for single-class classification to extract urban features.

+From the secondary data, the Ms-Access database is created through manual input.
+Next, the geodatabase is created to include the spatially extracted data along with non-spatial data being joined from the Ms-Access database.

+Finally, the statistics are generated from the extracted data, and charts are prepared along with map layouts.

 #### Experience